andreaaspesidev/concept-os/sys/userlib/README.md

 - Stripped panic handlers.
 On panic, the task will simply execute an invalid instruction in order to return to the supervisor.
-This is because panic info contains lots of absolute addresses that must be fixed for ROPI/RWPI, increasing the size of the HBF.
+This is because panic info contains lots of absolute addresses that must be fixed for ROPI/RWPI, increasing the size of the CBF.